jducoeur/jquery-facade/README.md

 ### Caveats

-As of this writing, this facade is quite incomplete.  jQuery is enormous and complex, and the philosophy behind this facade has been that doing it right is more important than shoving it all out the door quickly.
+As of this writing, this facade is rather incomplete.  jQuery is enormous and complex, and the philosophy behind this facade has been that doing it right is more important than shoving it all out the door quickly.
 There are a bunch of functions entirely missing, and a substantial number of overloaded signatures that need to be filled in.
 If you need a few specific functions, drop me a line and I'll see about adding them.
 (And Pull Requests are welcomed.)

-The type unions such as Selector are a bit inefficient -- they wind up creating and then unwinding some small objects in the course of invocation.
-I haven't found this to be a problem in practice, and it's likely a drop in the bucket compared to the function-indirection weight inside jQuery itself, but it's not a trivial consideration.
-If you care about squeezing every cycle out of your Scala.js code, you may want to pay attention to this.
+By and large, the most common functions are mostly implemented.

 ### Converting from scala-js-jquery